vignesh2496/Image-Stitching/README.md

 # Image-Stitching
-Image Stitching using Homography matrix
+Image Stitching using Homography matrix in OpenCV-Python